Contrastive Predictive Coding Supported Factorized Variational Autoencoder for Unsupervised Learning of Disentangled

-The adversarial speaker classifier has some severe disadvantages.
-First, although it does not require text annotations it still requires speaker annotations.
-Second, it does not scale to large unbalanced databases with a huge number of speakers as the classification task itself becomes very uncertain such that no useful adversarial gradients can be obtained.
+However, none of the above measures explicitly prevents the content encoder from encoding style.
+To enforce disentanglement, the authors of \cite{chou2018multi} suggested to employ a jointly trained adversarial speaker classifier on content embeddings to make the content encoder drop information revealing the speaker identity.
+However, the adversarial speaker classifier has two main disadvantages.
+First, although it does not require text annotations, it still requires speaker annotations.
+Second, it does not scale to large unbalanced databases with a huge number of speakers as the classification task itself becomes too uncertain to obtain useful adversarial gradients.

 Therefore, in this work we propose adversarial \gls{CPC} as an alternative which is fully unsupervised and independent of the (unobserved) number of speakers.
-Hence, this approach has the potential to be scaled to large unlabeled databases.
+Hence, this approach has the potential to scale to large unlabeled databases.